MartijnWisse/mirte_workshop/navigation.md

 ```

 ## 5. Navigating
-A quick and satisfying way to test navigation is to click "2D Nav Goal" (pink arrow) in RViz.
+A quick and satisfying way to test navigation is to click "2D Goal Pose" (one of the green arrows) in RViz.
 Pay attention to the terminal from which amcl_demo was launched.

 You can also provide a navigation goal through the command line.
 First carefully check that the goal coordinates are reachable.
 ```bash